djtroyal/pia-wg/README.md

 Following any one of these options will generate a `PIA-wg.conf` file in your `pia-wg` folder:

-Option 1.
-Use the shell script
+1. Use the shell script
 ```
 ./auto-generate-config.sh
 ```

-Option 2.
-Activate the venv and run the Python script
+2. Activate the venv and run the Python script
 ```
 source venv/bin/activate
 python3 generate-config.py
 ```

-Option 3.
-Run the venv'd Python script in one line without having to activate the venv
+3. Run the venv'd Python script in one line without having to activate the venv
 ```
 ./venv/bin/python3 generate-config.py
 ```